A film that divides, but you might rethink your opinion after the Absolute Beginners BFI screening and Julian Temple Q&A.

 But is it really so bad?
 Well…

 I was one of the people willing this to work.
 As a schoolkid, I was obsessed with this book, I can still quote chunks of it now.
 And I really hated this movie version when it came out.
-Director Julien Temple wasn’t a movie man, he was from a music and music video background – and took the brave/foolish decision to turn Absolute Beginners into a musical.
+Director Julien Temple wasn’t an obvious movie man, he was from a music and music video background – and took the brave/foolish decision (take your pick) to turn Absolute Beginners into a musical.

 In fact, watching it now it seems more like a traditional West End show.
 There’s was another problem too – it was the 1980s.

-Ok, that’s not necessarily a bad thing, but this film has 80s stamped all over it – the hair, the music, the clothing – it was all supposed to be set in the late 50s, but Temple just couldn’t pull off that vintage/period feel.
-A more skilled director probably could.
-And a more skilled director probably would have ditched much of the music, as well as the wooden leads (Patsy Kensit and Eddie O’Connell).
+Ok, that’s not necessarily a bad thing, but this film has 80s stamped all over it – the hair, the music, the clothing – it was all supposed to be set in the late 50s, but for me, Temple didn’t get that vintage/period feel quite right.
+A more experienced director probably could.
+Or did he intend that look?
+You’ll have to ask him.
+And a more experienced director might well have ditched much of the music, as well as the wooden leads (Patsy Kensit and Eddie O’Connell).

-But time is a great healer and I’ve decided to re-watch Absolute Beginners.
+But time is a great healer and I’ve recently re-watched Absolute Beginners.
 And you know what?
 It’s not quite as bad as I remember.
 Although it is still far from a classic.

-The downsides are still those leads (Patsy Kensit really does hog the limelight – the role of Suzette is fairly minor in the book), the wooden stage-style sets, the lack of any real detail (Colin was an early Mod, not the poor man’s James Dean seen on screen), the stunted dialogue taken ‘word for word’ from the book and above all, the need to turn what’s essentially a dark, downbeat but ultimately positive book into something bold, colourful and vacuous.
+The downsides are still those leads (Patsy Kensit really does hog the limelight – the role of Suzette is fairly minor in the book), the wooden stage-style sets, the lack of any real detail (Colin was an early Mod, not the poor man’s James Dean seen on screen), the stunted dialogue taken ‘word for word’ from the book and above all, the need to turn what’s essentially a dark, downbeat but ultimately positive book into something bold, colourful and but not particularly memorable.

 Yet despite all this, Absolute Beginners is still an entertaining watch.
-It’s no classic, it’s not even a cult classic, but it’s still a fascinating film – even if a good amount of it makes you cringe.
+It’s no classic, it’s not even a cult classic, but it’s still a fascinating film of the era.

-Update: An Absolute Beginners 30th anniversary Blu-ray is now available to order at Amazon
+Update: An Absolute Beginners 30th anniversary Blu-ray is also available to order at Amazon.
+You can get a Bu-ray for £13.99 and a good old DVD for just £6.99.